dhellmann/pymotw/PyMOTW/threading/index.rst

 Using enumerate() to wait for all running threads
 =================================================

-It is not necessary to retain an explicit handle to all of the daemon threads you start in order to ensure they have completed before exiting the main process. threading.enumerate() returns a list of active Thread instances.
+It is not necessary to retain an explicit handle to all of the daemon threads you start in order to ensure they have completed before exiting the main process. :func:`enumerate()` returns a list of active :class:`Thread` instances.
 The list includes the current thread, and since joining the current thread is not allowed (it introduces a deadlock situation), we must check before joining.

 .. include:: threading_enumerate.py
     :literal:
     :start-after: #end_pymotw_header

 Since the worker is sleeping for a random amount of time, your output may vary.
 It should look something like this, though:

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'threading_enumerate.py'))